It Had to Be You (1947 film)

 It Had to Be You is a 1947 American comedy romance film directed by Don Hartman and Rudolph Maté and starring Ginger Rogers and Cornel Wilde.
+It was produced and distributed by Columbia Pictures.
 A marriage-shy sculptor meets the boy of her childhood dreams, now a firefighter.

-Plot summary
+Plot

-In this fantasy, screwball romantic comedy, Victoria Stafford (Ginger Rogers), is a wealthy girl who has been engaged three times, and each time has backed out at the altar.
+Victoria Stafford is a wealthy woman who has been engaged three times, and each time has backed out at the altar.

-On a train she meets the vision George McKesson (Cornel Wilde) dressed as an Indian, just like she envisioned her dream man when she was a child.
+On a train she meets the vision George McKesson dressed as an Indian, just like she envisioned her dream man when she was a child.
 He claims that he is a figment of her imagination and will disappear as soon as she stops thinking about him.
 He follows her home and causes much confusion within her family.

 Determined to wed her fourth fiancé, Oliver H.P.
-Harrington (Ron Randell), Victoria is on the verge of saying "yes" when she meets the real version of her "dream lover," Johnny Blaine (Cornel Wilde), a firefighter who is the physical incarnation of George McKesson.
-Victoria, frustrated with George's advances, insists he stay at home to play cards with her father (Percy Waram), and while shopping she sees Johnny returning a negligee.
+Harrington, Victoria is on the verge of saying "yes" when she meets the real version of her "dream lover," Johnny Blaine, a firefighter who is the physical incarnation of George McKesson.
+Victoria, frustrated with George's advances, insists he stay at home to play cards with her father, and while shopping she sees Johnny returning a negligee.
 Thinking he is "George," Victoria has him thrown out of the store for stalking her.

 While watching her father's home movies, Victoria remembers kissing Johnny when he was a boy dressed in an Indian costume, and at the insistence of George, tracks Johnny down at the fire station where he works.
 Victoria boldly approaches Johnny and is persistent in her pursuit of him and his affection.
 It turns out he too has backed out three times at the altar, claiming it never felt right.
 Victoria is excited to discover that they have a lot in common, including a knowledge of baseball, favourite foods, and a love of the movie's title song, but Johnny isn't easily swayed by Victoria's eagerness to become a couple, and insists on doing things his way.
 He is initially not impressed with her brash behaviour, but soon starts to see things her way.